| EventData {PBSmapping} | R Documentation |

 fullValidation |

-Boolean value; if TRUE , fully test
+Boolean value; if TRUE, fully test

 We define EventData as a data frame with at least three fields named

-).
+(EID, X, Y).
 Conceptually, an EventData object describes events that

-take place at specific points (X
+take place at specific points (X, Y) in two-dimensional

 space.
 Additional fields specify measurements associated with these